patrickkellogg/DAT-NYC-25/README.md

 1. Missing no more than 2 class sessions over the duration the course.
 2. Completing 80% of assigned homework
-3. Completing the final project"
+3. Completing the final project

 ### Course Schedule
 (Advanced topics will be finalized after student goals are defined)